Hold up. Did I just say Disney World? Oh yeah, I did! Sorry about that, I still can't really believe it happened!

 Here's a photo of me in my Park Greeter costume:

+I'm the one on the far right!
 These are some of my fellow CPs who frequently closed with me.
+From the left: Sarah, Matt, Nichole, Lauren, and I. You guys are the best! |

 My other role was PAC.
 I was trained on PAC in early February, and I was scheduled four PAC shifts right after training.
 After those four shifts, I wasn't scheduled another PAC shift until my very last week of the program, in May!
 I think I was more of a Park Greeter person anyway - but an even mix of the two would have been nice!